 Could the flood be local?

 And not-so-incidentally, how could Noah or the storyteller (tradition says Moses) know that the waters covered any mountain by 6.8 meters exactly?
-Did Noah take a sounding right above Ararat?
+Did Noah take a sounding right above the mountains of Ararat?
+To argue that from Noah’s perspective the water appeared to be above the mountains by that much resembles the fallacy of “Protecting the Hypothesis” and “Special Pleading.”
+Not very convincing.
 And how did Moses hear that detail (and all the other details) directly from prehistoric Noah, centuries later?
-(Let’s not even discuss the parallel Mesopotamian flood stories as one source of the Noah story!)

 Instead, using the narrative technique of verisimilitude in the detail of the water’s depth, the storyteller is building up to the climax or main point, which punches the listeners right between the eyes with the essential message: God’s judgment was thorough and devastating and complete.